collective/Products.UserField/README.txt

 Purpose
 -------

-UserField is an Archetypes field with some functionality to store user ids, plus to provide features like setting of local roles, group validation and so on.
+UserField is an Archetypes field with some functionality to

+* store user and/or group ids,

+* set local roles based on the selection,

+* group limitation.

+and some more.

 --------------------
 Author and Copyright